nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 1a2.
 CohortConnect prompts for new filename.
   * 1a3.
 User enters new filename.
   * Steps 1a1-1a3 are repeated until the filename received is valid.

+**Use Case 22: Using the Find A Buddy Feature**

+MSS

+1. User switches to the Find A Buddy Tab
+2. CohortConnect gives the top 5 matches to your data

+   Use case ends.

+Extensions

+* 1a.
+GitHub data is still being gathered.
+  * 1a1.
+CohortConnect shows a loading screen while gathering data in the background.
+  * 1a2.
+Once loaded, Use case resumes at Step 2

 ### Non-Functional Requirements